rfbaylon/Philosophy-Notes/Ethics/Applied Ethics/Environmental Ethics/Invasive Species.md

 The Bolder 500k Owl Plan
 - The US Fish and Wildlife Service is drafting a plan to kill 500,000 Barred Owls in the Pacific Northwest

+Barred Owls and Spotted Owls do create fertile offspring.
+This ‘dilution’ of the Spotted Owl gene pool counts as making the Spotted Owl extinct, despite the offspring being best adapted to the Pacific Northwest environment.

  *the dilemma*:
 Ecologists claim that the culling of Barred Owls at this scale is the only way to protect the Northern Spotted Owls.
 Protection of the Old Growths they inhabit have been really good, and Barred Owls are already there.